melbamorph/zonerMCP/README.md

 This template is intentionally **minimal and UI-agnostic**.
 It provides only the MCP server infrastructure, allowing you to:

 - Connect it to **any AI interface** (OpenAI Agent Builder, Claude, custom UIs, etc.)
-- Build your own frontend or use existing AI chat interfaces
+- Build your own frontend or use existing AI chat interfaces.
-- Focus on your business logic without UI constraints
+- Focus on your business logic without UI constraints.
-- Deploy as a standalone microservice
+- Deploy as a standalone microservice.

 The template includes a working example (Lebanon, NH zoning lookup) that demonstrates the pattern.
 Replace it with your own data source and tools.